-Can You Be Tracked if You Use a VPN?
+Can I Be Tracked If I Use a VPN?

-First, you should know that VPNs hide your IP address as soon as you connect to a remote server.
-This means that your 'real' IP (the one provided by your Internet Provider) gets replaced by a virtual IP address that belongs to a country where the secure server is located.
-If anyone tried to read your IP to pinpoint your location, they will only see the information served by your VPN.
+Know that VPNs hide your IP address as soon as you connect to a remote server.
+This means your 'real' IP (the one provided by your Internet Service Provider) gets replaced by a virtual IP supplied by your VPN.
+If anyone tries to read your 'real' IP to pinpoint your location, they will only see the information served by your VPN.

 Then, there's encryption.
 VPNs have all kinds of VPN protocols that 'scramble' your Web data so that it becomes unreadable to anyone but you.
 In theory, even if someone gets to your data, they won't be able to open the files to decrypt them - which is a process that could take many years and plenty of effort to be done.

-So, the answer to the question of whether you can be tracked while using a VPN is – NO. However, there are other ways that someone can still track you, by implanting malware on your system, for example.
+So, the answer to the question of whether you can be tracked while using a VPN is - no. Still, there are other ways that someone can still track you, by implanting malware on your system, for example.
 This is why it's often recommended to use a reliable anti-virus as well.

 We have a comprehensive article that answers the question of whether VPNs can be hacked - by inspecting different hacking methods and their ability to dive into your private data.
 As you'll see for yourself, you should be safe and protected from hacking in 99.99% of the cases.

-Banking apps and website already come with a high level of security built-in.
+Banking apps and websites already come with a high level of security built-in.
 However, they can never match the security that you get by using a VPN application, and here's why.

-It's also important to be mentioned that VPNs are a great solution for frequent travelers.
-Banking websites are often locked to certain regions, preventing access from foreign countries.
-So, in case you're somewhere abroad, you can get your country's IP by using a VPN and easily access any website, including your bank's site.
+It's important to mention that VPNs are especially useful for frequent travelers.
+Banking apps and sites are often locked outside certain regions, preventing access from foreign countries.
+So, in case you're somewhere abroad, you can get your country's IP by using a VPN and then access any website, including your bank's site.

-- Jurisdiction: Before buying a VPN, make sure to know where it comes from.
-Ideally, you want a VPN from a country that understands the importance of protecting the privacy and personal information.
-In other words, you don't want a VPN that comes from a 14-Eyes Alliance country.
+- Jurisdiction: Before buying a VPN, make sure to know where does it comes from.
+Ideally, you'll want a VPN from a country known for its privacy-protecting laws.
+In other words, you don't want a VPN that comes from a 5/9/14-Eyes Alliance country.

-- VPN Protocol & Encryption: VPNs come with all kinds of VPN protocols and different levels of encryption.
-Right now, we recommend using a VPN that supports the OpenVPN protocol, complemented by AES-256 encryption.
-This combination should keep you 100% safe online.
+- VPN Protocol & Encryption: VPNs come with all kinds of protocols and different levels of encryption.
+We recommend using a VPN that supports the OpenVPN protocol, complemented by AES-256.
+Alternatively, the WireGuard protocol also comes with plenty of benefits.

-- Kill-Switch: A kill-switch is a VPN feature that shuts down your Web connection if you lose a secure connection to a server.
+- Kill-Switch: A kill-switch is a VPN tool that shuts down your Internet connection if you lose a secure connection to a server.
 So if your secure connection becomes unstable, a kill switch will kick into action, preventing your private data from leaking on the Web.

 Are Free VPNs Safe to Use?